 I got this fun activity sorting set at our local Dollar Tree store and found a way to use this activity repeatedly.
 I like to reuse materials as much as I can to eliminate waste.
 These elements/objects to sort are all stickers.
 Here’s another set of photos of work in the process.

-This will go in our practical life activities.
+This activity goes in our practical life activities.
 Laminating as usual, to prolong the use of our learning materials!

 I stick all the objects in a white stock paper, laminate it and cut.
 Now your kids are ready to sort!